muzso/pdfgen4vcman/README.md

 ## Advanced usage

 Use the `--help` option to print a description of the supported commandline options.

+## Logging

+`pdfgen4vcman` uses extensive logging, but the default log level (`info`) ensures that only minimal progress information is produced.

+You can increase the log level to `verbose` (using the `--log-level` option) to look under the hood and increase it to `debug` to get a detailed log of every HTTP request that goes out from the browser to any servers during the download of the online manual.

 ## Volvocars.com vs. scraping